 4 hours (2, lecture; 2, lab), 3 credits (maximum 12 credits).
 Application and aesthetic analysis of the silver print.
 Fine printing techniques, alternate photographic techniques, toning, multiple printing, solarization, and final presentation methods.
 PREREQ: ART 208.

-This course is a continuation of the photogrpahy sequence.
-The course will emphasize photography as a means of personal creative expression through eperimentation.
+This course is a continuation of the photography sequence.
+The course will emphasize photography as a means of personal creative expression through experimentation.

 Terry Towery, Associate Professor